cooper538/EvidenceZakazekWebApp/README.md

+# Inventory web app
+build in ASP.NET MVC

+v0.2 - Add dynamic property for products
 v0.1 - CRUD for Products and ProductCategories is complete.
-In very straightforward way.

-in next version (v0.2):
+in next version (v0.3):
-- refactoting
+- refactor Products View
+- refactor DataAnotation to FluetApi
-- - rich model/ light controller / maybe add services
+- add tests
-- - integrita modelu
-- - repozitáře
-- - automatizované testy

-- fukce
-- - select Products pro export xls, csv
-- - upload souborů pro Products

-- přispůsobení GUI pro Alpha testování